 While Claude’s family supports him, they are tackling complex questions as to how to parent a transgender child, and they just aren’t ready to share the secret.
 Until it explodes.

-Every word of this book felt like a masterpiece and a “must-read” to me.
-Despite the subject matter, it’s never too preachy or melodramatic and, at the end of the day, is a story about family.
+Despite the subject matter, it’s never too preachy or melodramatic and, at the end of the day, is a story about empathy and learning what it’s like to walk in another family’s shoes.

 The Vanishing Half by Brit Bennett